Lung Cancer Choices©© 5th Edition Menu

 • Phase 2: the drug is tested in a larger group of people to continue to evaluate efficacy and safety, and to identify the range and severity of side effects.

-• Phase 3: the drug is tested in an even larger group of people to determine whether or not the new drug is more effective than existing treatments.
-Side effects and safety also are monitored.
+• Phase 3: the drug is tested in an even larger group of people to determine whether the new drug is more effective than existing treatments.
+Side effects and safety are also monitored.
 FDA approval for drugs is typically based on the results of Phase 3 trial data.

 • Phase 4: after approval by the United States Food and Drug Administration (FDA), the drug is available for use in the general population and further monitored for safety, efficacy, and long-term side effects.